-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 539 Margett 2007 Support Establishes a tiered interest and penalty structure for late and underpayments to the Trial Court Trust Fund that reduce the retroactive penalty to the amount that the revenue would have earned had it been receiving the Local Agency Investment Fund (LAIF) rate so long as the court or county remits the revenue within 30 to 45 days, as specified, from the time the error is discovered; establishes that the higher penalty rate applies only from the date 30 days after the date of the issuance by the Controller of the final audit report concerning the failure to pay; and requires the entity found in error to make the payment directly to the state.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 655 Quirk- Silva 2013 Oppose Allows trial courts to establish a Reporters' Salary Fund, which shall be a revolving fund, to be used solely to contribute to the salaries and benefits of official court reporters. Π Places pressure on the trial courts to create a special fund that needlessly treats a particular class of employees differently.
+SB 539 Margett 2007 Support Establishes a tiered interest and penalty structure for late and underpayments to the Trial Court Trust Fund that reduce the retroactive penalty to the amount that the revenue would have earned had it been receiving the Local Agency Investment Fund (LAIF) rate so long as the court or county remits the revenue within 30 to 45 days, as specified, from the time the error is discovered; establishes that the higher penalty rate applies only from the date 30 days after the date of the issuance by the Controller of the final audit report concerning the failure to pay; and requires the entity found in error to make the payment directly to the state.
 III SB 93 Florez 2005 Neutral Allows Tulare County to pay any interest and penalties owed to the Trial Court Trust Fund and the Trial Court Improvement Fund over a period of 10 years.
-III AB 750 Mullin 2005 Oppose Authorizes San Mateo County to reduce the amount it is required to remit to the state for funding court operations by 10 percent for 3 years beginning on July, 1 2005.
-IV SB 324 Florez 2003 Oppose unless amended Forgives non-remittance of revenues by Tulare County to the Trial Court Trust Fund.
+III A B 750 Mullin 2005 Oppose Authorizes San Mateo County to reduce the amount it is required to remit to the state for funding court operations by 10% for three years beginning on July 1, 2005.
+IV SB 324 Florez 2003 Oppose unless amended Forgives nonremittance of revenues by Tulare County to the Trial Court Trust Fund.
 III Amendment sought to add an appropriation to reimburse the Trial Court Improvement Fund.
 SB 1343 Torlakson 2002 Neutral Forgives retroactive repayment of MOE amounts to the Trial Court Trust Fund.
 IV SB 1396 Dunn 2002 Support Clarifies allowable and unallowable costs for court security.
-IV SB 1153 Johannessen 2001 Oppose Provides that costs related to court security in counties with a population of less than 103,000 shall be paid by the state.
+IV B 1153 Johannessen 2001 Oppose Provides that costs related to court security in counties with a population of less than 103,000 shall be paid by the state.
 IV AB 2459 Wiggins 2000 No position Requires the council to adopt rules to provide for public access to budget allocation and expenditure information.
 II, IV

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch